hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 @hiiamboris I agree, it's certainly not perfect.
 OTOH it's easy to use programmatically :-)

 [15:56:58](#-4kyeiIArgpaWA7bybgxdMZabp35hSR9ImgrsmKJNbQ) <hiiamboris (NOT THIS ONE)>:
-Yes and that's what I love about it when I decode server response! Ì†ΩÌ∏â
+Yes and that's what I love about it when I decode server response! üòâ

 [16:00:27](#_OlIR1BHLdy3KwpgH_ImeSD5crn2RP4sIS_VHC4gKfc) <greggirwin (Gregg Irwin)>:
 From my notes, I hadn't found a perfect solution to this.
 For iterating, we need consistency, which means empty elements (potentially a LOT of them), and everyone pays that price.
 For path access we need keys.
 Parsing solves it all but variability makes other approaches harder.
 Then you have locality (attr distance from their related tag) if a human is reading it.
 Lower priority, but shouldn't be forgotten.